rogerscuall/mock-direct-connect/README.md

 # Direct Connect Mock

 At the current moment is not possible to test features of Direct Connect without access to one.
 This is a mock of the Direct Connect API service.
 It is useful to test Terraform code that uses the Direct Connect API or any other code that uses the Direct Connect API.
+The following mock only include some of the API calls.

 ## How to install